Alipsa/rideutils/README.md

 ```

 ## Version history

+### Ver 1.5-SNAPSHOT
+override readline to allow the base R readline function to work in a GUI context
+expand documentation

 ### Ver 1.4
 add additional parameters to promptDate and promptYearMonth.
 changed demo to stream output to not give the wrong impression on input availability.